Review team Delivery Plans

 You can interact with the plan in the following ways:

-- Scale the size of the cards (enter + or - to also scale)
+- Scale the size of the cards and calendar by choosing Zoom out or Zoom in .

 A benefit of Delivery Plans is to view multiple teams across your projects that you care about.
 Two main ways to view more teams within the plan view is to collapse all teams to focus on summary data and to minimize the number of fields displayed on cards.